-Graduated from the Higher Institute of Arts in Havana, Cuba.
+Graduated from the University of Arts (ISA: Havana, Cuba).

-His music has been performed by various and prestigious musical groups and soloists, and heard at various festivals and concerts in many countries in America and Europe.
+Her music has been performed by various prestigious musical groups and soloists, and heard at numerous festivals and concerts in many countries in the Americas and Europe.

 She is the founding director of the Choir of the Espiritu Santo University of Specialties (UEES), Ecuador.

 She studied at the National School of Arts in Havana and at the "Franz Liszt" School of Music in Weimar, Germany.

 Director of the Exaudi Chamber Choir.

 Professor at the University of the Arts in Havana and at the National School of Music.

 She has been awarded the Distinctions: "For Cuban Education" and "For National Culture", as well as the Order "Félix Varela" of 1st.
 Grade.

 She participated in several workshops and seminars led by Mariano Etkin, Gerardo Gandini, Francisco Kröpfl and Julio Viera.
 In Germany she trained as an intern under Nicolaus A. Huber and Mathias Spahlinger.

 She has participated in festivals and international meetings of contemporary music, in Curitiba, Buenos Aires, Eckernförde.